camunda/camunda-docs-manual/content/reference/dmn11/decision-table/output.md

 The type of the output clause can be specified by the `typeRef` attribute on the `output` XML element.
-After an [output entry] is evaluated by the DMN engine it converts the result to the specified type.
+After an [output entry] is evaluated by the DMN engine, it converts the result to the specified type.
 The supported types are listed in the [User Guide][supported DT].

 ```xml
 <output id="output1" label="Dish" name="desiredDish" typeRef="string" />
 ```

-Note that the type is not required but recommended since it provides a type safety of the output values.
+Note that the type is not required but recommended, since it provides a type safety of the output values.

 Additionally, the type can be used to transform the output value into another